hues-platform/energy-hub-model-generator-aimms/NOTES.md

 ## PRIORITY

-* Based on the current setup, the storage cannot charge/discharge from the grid.
-This should possibly be changed.
-Add electricity export storage constraint or similar.
+* Verify the current setup.
+Do some checks to make sure the results make sense.

+* Add to documentation the following notes:
+NOTE: By convention, electricity has to be called "Elec" in the input files, solar "Solar", and natural gas "Gas"
+NOTE: By convention, each hub in the input files has to have all the demands listed, and the hubs should be ordered chronologically across the columns.

+## RAPHAELA'S BRANCH

+* Check if you're getting the same weird results for the base case.

+* Implement Raphaela's equations for bidding.

+## UPDATES WITH CO2 INTENSITY PAPER

+* Implementation of simplified version of the Suurstoffi case (maybe you can get some additional data from Chris now).

 * Min and max capacity of solar techs should not be set, or you should take away the setting of this in the node csv.

-* Debug and verify the model after your changes, and modify the test scripts accordingly.

 * You can't actually calculate temperature levels without taking into account massflows.
 How are you accounting for this now?

-* Add to documentation the following notes:
-NOTE: By convention, electricity has to be called "Elec" in the input files, solar "Solar", and natural gas "Gas"
-NOTE: By convention, each hub in the input files has to have all the demands listed, and the hubs should be ordered chronologically across the columns.

 * Merge (???) with main branch